Animals for Students with Disabilities

 If you have been prescribed an Emotional Support Animal and want to know how to register your animal, please contact Antonia Keithahn, Assistant Director of Academic Resources: Disability Support.
 All ESAs must be registered with the ARC.
 All registration information will be shared with the Residence Life and Housing Office, Campus Security, and Physical Plant Services.

-For the Fall 2019 semester, we must have supporting documentation submitted to our office by July 15th, 2019.
+For the Fall semesters, we must have supporting documentation submitted to our office by July 15th prior to on-campus arrival.

-For the Spring 2020 semester, we must have supporting documentation submitted to our office by November 15th, 2019.
+For the Spring semesters, we must have supporting documentation submitted to our office by November 15th of the prior year.